 In 1432, one of Japan’s oldest educational institutions, Ashikaga Gakko, was re-established in the city of Ashikaga.
 It reached its zenith in the late sixteenth century when it was said to have attracted some 3,000 students and was mentioned by the Spanish missionary Francis Xavier as Japan’s leading school.
 In 1617, Tokugawa Ieyasu was enshrined at Tōshō-gū (東照宮) in Nikkō.
 The Nikkō Kaidō (日光街道) became a major traffic artery between Edo and Nikkō.

-In 1873, after the old han system had been abolished by the Meiji government, the prefecture was merged with Utsunomiya Prefecture and given its present name and boundaries.
+In 1873, after the Meiji government abolished the old han system, the prefecture was merged with Utsunomiya Prefecture and given its present name and boundaries.
 In 1884, the prefectural capital was moved from Tochigi City to Utsunomiya.

 - Tochigi Prefecture (from the Japan Directory)

 - Tochigi Prefecture Official Web Page (in Japanese and English)

 - Nikkō Tōshōgū (in Japanese)